Bastir Occitània: The French departmental elections of 2015

 For departmental elections of 2015, the steering committee officially authorized only twenty Bastir! candidates, including the duo Marie-Christine Huby & Jean-Luc Davezac in the canton of L'Isle-Jourdain (group "Libres et Indépendants – Gers", founded during this election campaign), the centrist Patrick Lasseube (Democratic Movement) in the canton of Plaisance du Touch.
 In other areas, candidates engaged on ecologist lists (Europe Ecology – The Greens) or on the Occitan Party.
 There was no candidate elected "Bastir!" from these departmental elections.
 The failure of departmental elections has probably impacted negatively on the strength of "Bastir!" which did not want to invest in the regional elections of 2015, confining itself since the late departmental elections to modest local and spontaneous actions at the initiative of small groups or even individual members still claiming of this movement.

+Bastir! activists, summer 2016.
+From left to right: Jean-Luc Davezac, Sylvie Bonnemaison, Jérôme Piques.

 The October 2016 Constituent Assembly of Bastir Occitania

 The campaign of April to September 2016 by activists of "Bastir!" in Toulouse, east Gascony and south Quercy (French departments of Gers, Haute-Garonne and Tarn-et-Garonne) is a success: the historical denomination "Occitanie" wins the citizens consultation organized by the new Regional Council to find a name for the new region born from the merger of "Midi-Pyrenees" with the "Languedoc-Roussillon".

 The weekend of October 14–16, 2016, during the Constituent Assembly of L'Isle-Jourdain (Toulouse Gascony), and following this recognition of the Occitan identity by the French government which agrees to call "Occitanie" one of an administrative regions of the Republic (September 29, 2016), the movement decides unanimously to change "Bastir!" in "Bastir Occitanie" (To Build Occitania).